Next Generation-Life Science Talent Initiative

 Rady MBA, Manager at Mizuho (Venture Finance)

-Japan Innovation program for Waseda/Todai Business School @UCSD
+Innovation program for Waseda/Todai Business School @UCSD

 August 2016